Robust quantum dots charge autotuning using neural network uncertainty

-The uncertainty-based autotuning method with convolution models allows a nearly perfect tuning success rate (\textgreater\qty{99}{\percent}) on the \ac{Si-SG-QD} dataset.
-This high performance is attributable to \emph{(i)} the convolution layers' capability to efficiently filter the oscillating background noise, \emph{(ii)} the exploitation of the model confidence score to prevent most critical errors, and \emph{(iii)} the straight transition lines that simplify the exploration.
+The uncertainty-based autotuning method with convolution models allows for a nearly perfect tuning success rate (\textgreater\qty{99}{\percent}) on the \ac{Si-SG-QD} dataset.
+This high performance is attributable to \emph{(i)} the convolution layers' ability to efficiently filter the oscillating background noise, \emph{(ii)} the exploitation of the model confidence score to prevent most critical errors, and \emph{(iii)} the straight transition lines that simplify the exploration.
 The line detection task also benefits from the large training set (\num{72000} patches) and the low variability between diagram features.

-The \ac{GaAs-QD} and \ac{Si-OG-QD} datasets present more diversity of features in their diagram with a smaller training set, which makes the classification task more challenging.
+The \ac{GaAs-QD} and \ac{Si-OG-QD} datasets present more feature diversity in their diagrams with a smaller training set, which makes the classification task more challenging.
 The shape of the transition lines is also less predictable than the \ac{Si-SG-QD} dataset, which increases the risk of missing a line or failing to detect its slope and spacing.
-The significantly higher tuning performance without cross-validation (supplementary Table~\ref{tab:results-no-cross-validation}) suggests that the training sets do not cover the diversity of stability diagrams.
-Which is well illustrated by \acp{CNN} on \ac{GaAs-QD}, where the tuning success rate is improved by \qty{11.6}{\percent} without cross-validation (\qty{92.2}{\percent} against \qty{80.6}{\percent}).
-This hypothesis is confirmed by the high variability of tuning success rates between diagrams in these two datasets.
-The results are very polarized between the diagrams for which the one-electron regime is found nearly \qty{100}{\percent} of the time, and some are more complex to tune with a very low success rate.
+The significantly higher tuning performance without cross-validation (Supplementary Table~\ref{tab:results-no-cross-validation}) suggests that the training sets do not cover the diversity of the stability diagrams.
+This is well illustrated by the \acp{CNN} on \ac{GaAs-QD}, where the tuning success rate is improved by \qty{11.6}{\percent} without cross-validation (\qty{92.2}{\percent} versus \qty{80.6}{\percent}).
+This hypothesis is confirmed by the high variability of the tuning success rates between the diagrams in these two datasets.
+The results are very polarized between the diagrams for which the one-electron regime is found nearly \qty{100}{\percent} of the time, while some are more complex to tune and exhibit a very low success rate.
 A larger or more consistent dataset could reduce the tuning success loss observed with cross-validation.

 Overall, noise and hardware imperfections are relatively easy to manage for the line detection task but more challenging to deal with at the diagram scale during exploration.
-Therefore, the reliability of an autotuning procedure is mainly affected by the shape and consistency of the transition lines.
+Therefore, the reliability of the autotuning procedure is mainly affected by the shape and consistency of the transition lines.